laszlocph/gimlet-documentation/src/pages/docs/bootstrap-gitops-automation-with-gimlet-cli.md

          Happy Gitopsing🎊
 ```

-{% callout title="Not sure how to add a deploy key?" %}
+{% callout id="add-deploy-key-to-gitops-repo" title="Not sure how to add a deploy key?" %}
 You need to authorize Flux to fetch the contents from Github by creating a read-only deploy key in your gitops repository.

 - Open GitHub, navigate to your repository, and under *Settings > Deploy* keys click on *Add deploy key*